ExeQuantCode/RAFFLE/README.md

 The methodology is detailed in the [Phys Rev B paper](https://link.aps.org/doi/10.1103/PhysRevLett.132.066201).
 The software package will be submitted for publication soon.

+Refer to the [API Documentation section](#api-documentation) later in this document to see how to access the API-specific documentation.

 ## Requirements